maham-kayani/Hands-on-Linux-and-shell-IBM/README.md

 # Hands-on-Linux-and-shell-IBM

-Skills Network Labs (SN Labs) is a virtual lab environment: by Theia
+IDE:Skills Network Labs (SN Labs) is a virtual lab environment: by Theia

 # Hands-on Introduction to Linux Commands and Shell Scripting